 The Society offers twenty-seven hours per week of public operations utilizing paid and volunteer staff to serve researchers at its temporary headquarters, the Edmund Wolf House (1883) on the campus of the United Lutheran Seminary in Gettysburg.

 The origins of the Adams County Historical Society date to 1888 when a group of prominent citizens, including David Wills and Edward McPherson, came together to form a society for the preservation of our community's remarkable local history.
 For about a year, this early group held meetings and educational programs in Gettysburg.

-However, it wan't until the mid-1930s when a second group of citizens came together to pick up where their predecessors in the 1880s had left off.
-In 1940, the group secured a charter of incorporation from the State of Pennsylvania, and the newly-minted Adams County Historical Society began to collect materials in the basement of the Adams County Courthouse.
+However, it wasn't until the mid-1930s when a second group of citizens came together to pick up where their predecessors in the 1880s had left off.
+In 1940, the group secured a charter of incorporation from the State of Pennsylvania, and the newly minted Adams County Historical Society began to collect materials in the basement of the Adams County Courthouse.
 Over the next 19 years, this space was converted into a small museum, library, and archives.